-Hence, the nearshore/onshore design EPL is 2.75m AHD = (2.1m AHD + 0.3m freeboard + 0.4m inundation by wave overtopping).
+Hence, the nearshore/onshore design EPL is 2.75m AHD = (2.05m AHD + 0.3m freeboard + 0.4m inundation by wave overtopping).
 This is a site specific calculation, noting that the back-beach level is higher than the 2m AHD included in Cardno (2004, 2012) for wave overtopping calculations.

-None of these areas is habitable.
+None of the Boat House areas is habitable.